corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 #### Response

 How quickly reflections blend between the reflection in the current frame and the history buffer.
 Lower values produce reflections faster, but with more jittering.
-Note the visible jittering in the reflection below (using a response value of `0.1`):
+Note the jittering in the reflection below:

 ![Jittering](media/response-jiterring.gif)